beaglesoftware/editor/README.md

 ```
 (Install or Update Python depending on your Linux distribution)
 Then, install git depending on your Linux distribution
-Clone repository by using command below
+Clone repository using command below
 ```
 git clone https://github.com/MaArasteh/beagleeditor.git
 ```
-Install PyQt6 by using command below
+Install PyQt6 using command below
 ```
 pip install PyQt6
 ```